 Piedmont Harvest 2016 However, in Piedmont things were different where the weather Gods granted a favorable weather to suit the viticulture requirements and this resulted in a bumper harvest.
 Wine producers have proclaimed it as an outstanding harvest and expect excellent quality wines particularly the Barolo.
 To Some the 2016 growing season reminds of 1964, one of Barolo’s legendary vintages, and if that’s true then there’s much to cheer amongst the Barolo enthusiasts world over.

-The reports of a superb Barolo harvest in Piedmont prompted me to contact Mr Pio Boffa once again, this time on e-mail, to know more about the harvest and the wines.
+A superb Barolo harvest in Piedmont prompted me to contact Mr Pio Boffa once again, this time on e-mail, to know more about the harvest and the wines.
 Not only did he respond promptly but provided pertinent information and his views.
 Excerpts of my interaction with the winemaker are as following.

 Me How has been the Harvest 2016 with particular reference to Barolo?